 At American Homes 4 Rent, we split the program up so that we had separate teams working on the CRM platform, the website, business process improvement, and the data integration platform.
-At one point we probably had 30 consultants involved, but the core CRM team was never bigger than ten people.
+At one point we probably had 30 consultants involved, but the core CRM dev team was never bigger than ten people.

-What roles do CRM team members have?
+What roles do dev team members have?

 Scrum says that team members don't have titles.
 They might have areas of specialisation but that the team is collectively accountable for achieving its goals.

-In my agile CRM projects, I've found that team members definitely tend to retain their area of focus.
+In my Scrum CRM projects, I've found that team members definitely tend to retain their area of focus.
 Analysts analyse requirements, architects design solutions, functional consultants configure features, developers develop custom code and integrate systems, and testers invent new acceptance criteria.

 But after a few sprints, the team members have an appreciation for each other's skills and become attuned to how other team members work.
 Analysts write better acceptance criteria, architects design simpler solutions, functional consultants and developers build features that are easier to test, and testers work in parallel with other team members to ensure better quality releases.